JuliaData/DataFramesMeta.jl/README.md

 end
 ```

-Note that the let block is required here to create a scope to allow assignment
-of `x` within `@eachrow`.

-`eachrow` also supports special syntax for allocating new columns to make
+`@eachrow` also supports special syntax for allocating new columns to make
-`eachrow` more useful for data transformations.
+`@eachrow` more useful for data transformations.
 The syntax `@newcol
 x::Array{Int}` allocates a new column `:x` with an `Array` container with eltype
 `Int`.
 Here is an example where two new columns are added: